 c) Other warranties

-As well as the warranties for the solar panels, you should also get a warranty from the installer for their workmanship in installing the system; the mounting racks, wiring and connections.
+As well as the warranties for the solar energy panels, you should also get a warranty from the installer for their workmanship in installing the system; the mounting racks, wiring and connections.

 Frequently Asked Questions for Residential Solar Power System